-The work outlined in this Order shall be supported and guided by the Office of State Efficiency and Environmental Performance (SEEP).
-The SEEP Director shall serve as the Governing Council Administrator, whose duties shall include the administration and work preparation of the Governing Council.
-The Governing Council Administrator shall be authorized to act on behalf of the Governing Council to convene, oversee, and monitor workgroups; to facilitate stakeholder meetings on behalf of the Council; to prepare the Council's reports, administer the council's road map, and report out the progress of the council at stakeholder meetings; and to perform research and make recommendations to the Council.
+The work outlined in this Order shall be supported and guided by the SEEP.
+The SEEP Director shall serve as the Council Administrator, whose duties shall include the administration and work preparation of the Council.
+The Council Administrator shall be authorized to act on behalf of the Council to convene, oversee, and monitor workgroups; to facilitate stakeholder meetings on behalf of the Council; to prepare the Council's reports, administer the council's road map, and report out the progress of the council at stakeholder meetings; and to perform research and make recommendations to the Council.
 The Administrator shall coordinate with the Office of the Governor to ensure the Council and working groups receive the support they need from the Office of the Governor to deliver success.